Pay during furlough

 Flexible furlough must last for at least 7 days in a calendar month for an employer to make a claim.

-From 1 August 2020, employers need to pay the employer's national insurance and pension contributions.
+Since 1 August 2020, employers need to pay any:

 Topping up wages to 100%